THOMASVGTR/ROOTING-FLASHING-PROCCESS-FOR-XIAOMI-REDMI-GO/README.md

 => Now press home button in twrp then select Reboot/restart option after that press reboot to system and you are done.

-# INTERESTED in CUSTOM AFTER ROOTING?
+# INTERESTED in CUSTOM ROM AFTER ROOTING?

 IT is very easy.